igm-team/ERDS/README.md

 The original version can be found from subdirectory named "original".

-Brett Trost improved memory usage and performance of ERDS and his team published a paper in AJHG describing a workflow for detecting CNVs from WGS data.
+Brett Trost and Joe Whitney (The Centre for Applied Genomics, Hospital for Sick Children, Toronto) improved memory usage and performance of ERDS and their team published a paper describing a workflow for detecting CNVs from WGS data (The American Journal of Human Genetics 102.1 (2018): 142-155).
 The modifed code version can be found from subdirectory named "tcag".
 A simple compilation step is required - just run "make" within the "src" directory.

 ### Citation